FreekPols/Wizard-jb2/README.md

    This will create a `dist` folder in the `sphinx_extension` folder.

 ### Running the editor in an actual book
-We assume you already have a working Teachbooks installed locally.
+We assume you already have a working TeachBooks installed locally.
 If not you can get the template [here](https://github.com/TeachBooks/template).
-1. Open the `_config` file in the `book` folder of your Teachbooks project.
+1. Open the `_config` file in the `book` folder of your TeachBooks project.
 2. Find the `extra_extensions:` area and add the following to the bottom of the list:
     ```yml
     - teachbooks_software_project_extension_name